 When it comes to sweet snacks, a nice bowl of creamy pudding can certainly hit the spot.
 Do you prefer chocolate, vanilla, or banana?
 If you're a pudding connoisseur, your favorite might be tapioca pudding.

 This plant is native to much of South America and the Caribbean, but it is grown worldwide today.
-The world's main producers of the plant are Brazil, Nigeria and Thailand.
+The world's main producers of the plant are Brazil, Nigeria, and Thailand.

 It goes by many different names around the world.
-In the United States, it's commonly called cassava, yuca or simply the tapioca plant.
+In the United States, it's commonly called cassava, yucca, or simply the tapioca plant.
 The word tapioca comes from the South American Tupí word — tipi'óka — for the starch.

 After cassava plants are harvested, their roots are treated to remove toxins found in the plant.
-The starch is then processed into one of several popular forms: powder, flakes, sticks or ball-shaped “pearls."
+The starch is then processed into one of several popular forms: powder, flakes, sticks, or ball-shaped “pearls."
 Tapioca pearls are the most popular form.

 Tapioca is almost completely free of both protein and gluten.
-It's mostly carbohydrate with low amounts of saturated fat, cholesterol and sodium.
+It's mostly carbohydrate with low amounts of saturated fat, cholesterol, and sodium.
 It's a staple food in some areas of the world.
 People on gluten-free diets often enjoy bread made with tapioca flour.

 In addition to tapioca pudding and bubble tea, tapioca is often used as a thickening agent when cooking, especially in soups.
 Because tapioca does not have a strong taste of its own, it can be added to many dishes to thicken them without changing the taste too much.